NurulhusnaJamalAli/Image-Classification-YPAI04-Nurulhusna/README.md

  ## Acknowledgments
-The datasets used in this project are sourced from Kaggle.
+The datasets used in this project are sourced from this link provided.
 Credit goes to the original author:
  [Concrete Crack Images for Classification](https://data.mendeley.com/datasets/5y9wdsg2zt/2).

 ## License